bedtimelabs/IPsatoshi/README.md

 # IPsatoshi: A Bitcoin Scaling Project

 IPsatoshi is a proposed Bitcoin scaling project aiming to integrate Bitcoin payments into the broader IPLD decentralized internet.
-It seeks to leverage the security and immutability of the Bitcoin blockchain and the Rootstock (RSK) sidechain to provide a platform for decentralized applications and services.
+It seeks to leverage the security and immutability of the Bitcoin blockchain and the Rootstock merge-mined Bitcoin sidechain to provide a platform for decentralized applications and services.
 The project is designed with the ambition to accommodate a larger number of users and transactions, while also providing a platform for decentralized applications and services.

 ## Core Components

-1. **Bitcoin and Rootstock (RSK) Nodes:** These nodes would form the backbone of the IPsatoshi layer, providing the security and immutability of the Bitcoin blockchain.
-They would validate and relay transactions, ensuring that all operations on the IPsatoshi layer adhere to the consensus rules of Bitcoin.
-The RSK sidechain could be leveraged to enable smart contract functionality and to bridge the gap between Bitcoin and Ethereum ecosystems. https://dev.rootstock.io/
+1. **Bitcoin and Rootstock (RSK) Nodes:** These nodes would form the base on which the IPsatoshi layer rests.
+Rootstock is a merge mined Bitcoin sidechain that is incetive aligned with the game theory behind Bitcoin network security.
+The Rootstock sidechain will serve as a rootnet for IPsatoshi subnet nodes in the Interplanetary Consensus hierarchical consensus scaling architecture. https://dev.rootstock.io/

 2. **InterPlanetary Consensus (IPC) with Mir and Trantor:** IPC is a scaling solution created by Consensus Labs of Protocol Labs and Filecoin.
 It allows for the creation of subnets, which are smaller networks within the larger network.
-These subnets could be used to implement, debug, and analyze distributed protocols.
+These subnets can operate using their own consensus rules.
+They are highly configurable and allow for modular scaling.
 Mir and Trantor are tools used within IPC to facilitate these processes. https://docs.filecoin.io/basics/interplanetary-consensus/hierarchical-consensus/ https://github.com/consensus-shipyard https://github.com/filecoin-project/mir https://github.com/filecoin-project/mir/tree/main/pkg/trantor

 4. **WebNative File System (WNFS):** WNFS is a decentralized file system that could allow users to control their data and share it across applications and devices.
-It uses IPFS for data storage and IPLD for data structuring. https://github.com/wnfs-wg/
+It uses IPFS for data storage and IPLD for data structuring.
+It natively supports UCAN delegation and access control for filesharing etc. https://github.com/wnfs-wg/

 5. **InterPlanetary Virtual Machine (IPVM) and Bacalhau:** IPVM and Bacalhau are decentralized computation protocols that could allow for the execution of WebAssembly (Wasm) code in a distributed manner.
 They use IPLD for data structuring and IPFS for data storage. https://github.com/ipvm-wg https://github.com/bacalhau-project

-6. **UCAN Channel Payments:** UCAN (User-Controlled Authorization Networks) is a protocol for decentralized identity and access control.
+6. **UCAN + Channel Payments:** UCAN (User-Controlled Authorization Networks) is a protocol for decentralized identity and access control.
 It could allow users to control who can access their data and what they can do with it.
-In the IPsatoshi layer, UCAN channel payments could be used to facilitate microtransactions and to incentivize the provision of services. https://github.com/ucan-wg
+In the IPsatoshi layer, UCAN/IPLD channel payments could be used to facilitate microtransactions and to incentivize the provision of services as well as allow for Bitcoin scale and remain accessible into the future. https://github.com/ucan-wg

 7. **Decentralized Identifiers (DIDs):** DIDs are a new type of identifier that enables verifiable, decentralized digital identity.
 They could be used in the IPsatoshi layer to provide a secure and privacy-preserving mechanism for users to create and manage their digital identities.
+DIDs could be used to route channel payments and manage isolated user services.

 ## Potential AI Integrated GUI

 The AI Integrated GUI could be a user-friendly interface for interacting with the IPsatoshi layer.
-It could provide a visual representation of the system and allow users to easily navigate and interact with the various modules.
-The AI assistant could use machine learning algorithms to provide personalized assistance and to facilitate the creation and management of smart contracts.
-The GUI could also include a built-in Name Name System (NNS) for resolving names and making the user experience more intuitive.
+It would provide a visual representation of the system and allow users to easily navigate and interact with the various modules.
+The AI assistant could use machine learning algorithms and language models to provide personalized assistance and to facilitate the creation and management of sophisticated user products.
+The GUI would be an IPLD native browser/OS allowing for intuitive usage of the various decentralized protocols and services available throughout the IPLD.
+The GUI should integrate Name Name System (NNS) for resolving names and decentralized website address/location making the user experience more intuitive.
+Ideally the GUI could interact with the host device and allow for the contribution or the marketing, negotiation, and sale of available device resources to the network or it's users.

 ## Starting Points and Potential Integrations